rifsxd/cutefetch-cpp/README.md

-# Cutefetch
+# Cutefetch-cpp

-Cutefetch is a little fetch utility completely made in the C programming language which aims to be simple and to show a little cute bunny in your terminal as well as relevant information about your current running system.
+Cutefetch++ is a little fetch utility completely made in the C++ programming language which aims to be simple and to show a little cute bunny & others[WIP] in your terminal as well as relevant information about your current running system.

 ![banner](./assets/banner.png)